Skip to main content Skip to navigation

 Presentation Round

 After the Screening Round, you’ll receive an email naming the teams that will advance to the Presentation Round on the day of the Business Plan Competition.
-If your team is selected, you’ll need to submit your 1-page executive summary and pitch deck (10-15 slides) by the deadline in the BPC schedule.
+If your team is selected, you will submit your 1-page executive summary by the deadline in the BPC schedule and bring a pitch deck (10-15 slides) to the competition.

 View Presentation Rubric